 The higher end Ryzen 7 2700U has a 2.2GHz base clock and 3.8GHz boost clock, along with 10 Radeon RX Vega compute units that can ramp up to 1,300MHz.
 Meanwhile, the Radeon 5 2700U is slightly slower with a 2GHz base clock and 3.6GHz boost clock, and has two fewer Vega CUs (8 instead of 10), with a max 1,100MHz clock.

 Compared to AMD's previous generation mobile processors, the company says the Ryzen 7 2700U offers up three times faster CPU performance, up to 2.3 times faster GPU performance, and consumes up to 58 percent less power.

 Though AMD's new mobile processors share DNA with their desktop brethren, the company made some tweaks aimed at mobile computing.
 The biggest one is Precision Boost 2.
 This feature consists of an "opportunistic algorithm" to ramp up clockspeeds in 25MHz increments, if temps allow and depending on factors such as the workload.

 Tying in with that is mobile XFR (mXFR).
 This is hyper focused on temps and can raise sustained clocks in premium notebooks that have excellent cooling capabilities.
 In a 5-minute workload, AMD claims mXFR can boost performance by 23 percent.

 Several of AMD's hardware partners are getting ready to launch laptops powered by these new mobile processors, including Acer, HP, and Lenovo.
-Others, including Dell, will have debut mobile Ryzen laptops early next year.
+Others, including Dell, will debut mobile Ryzen laptops early next year.